pimsmath/syzygy-intro/content/unix-tricks/index.md

 ## Unix and Magic in a Notebook.

-While running a Jupyter Notebook, you can access many Unix commands directly, without opening a terminal window.

-These are called "magic" commands and always start with the percent sign %.
+While running a Jupyter Notebook, you can access many Unix commands directly, without opening a terminal window using so called "magic" commands.
+These commands always start with the percent sign %.

 Here are a few familiar Unix commands you might find useful: